-The best translation of Faust (part 1 and 2) is currently the David Luke version.
+The best translation of Faust (Parts 1 and 2) is currently the David Luke version.
 It is worth reading “Faust” in translation because it can give readers a new perspective on the original work.
-Goethe’s Faust rhyme differently in translated English, but this does not take away from the power of his words.
+Goethe’s Faust rhymes differently in translated English, but it does not take away from the power of his words.

 Who translated Faust First?